neozhu/WebFormsScaffolding/README.md

 ## Samples

-The Github project includes a Visual Studio Project named Samples that contains three samples of the generated content from the Web Forms Scaffolder.
+This GitHub project includes a Visual Studio Project named Samples that contains three samples of the generated content from the Web Forms Scaffolder:

+* 1_Simple - Contains sample generated content for a simple Movie class.

+* 2_Validation - Contains sample generated content for a Book class that uses validation attributes and the IValidatableObject interface.

+* 3_Associations - Contains sample generated content for an associated Product and Category class.